TESTARtool/TESTAR_viz/README.md

 * Nodes wil appear grey.
 To make the appearance customizable:
   * nodes should have a key with labelV.
 This determines the nodetype
   * edges should have a key with labelE.
 This determines the edgetype
-  * These features will not work as they depend on specific named attribute
+  * These features will not work as they depend on specific named attribute:
     * layer selection, show testruns, test oracles